roytang/blog/content/quotes/tic.md

 ### 902

-<hunter> i expect na other places are the same or worse
+&lt;hunter&gt; i expect na other places are the same or worse

-<hunter> the only real escape is to declare independence
+&lt;hunter&gt; the only real escape is to declare independence

 ---

 ### 903

-<hunter> you cant kill me
+&lt;hunter&gt; you cant kill me

-<hunter> i have a dead man's switch set up with your secret
+&lt;hunter&gt; i have a dead man's switch set up with your secret

 ---

 ### 904

-<hunter> iniisip ko minsan to randomly treat a homeless person to a meal at jollibee or something
+&lt;hunter&gt; iniisip ko minsan to randomly treat a homeless person to a meal at jollibee or something

-<hunter> pero parang it's dangerous
+&lt;hunter&gt; pero parang it's dangerous

 ---

 ### 905

-<hunter> im an oldie
+&lt;hunter&gt; im an oldie

-<hunter> i dont replace the water
+&lt;hunter&gt; i dont replace the water

 ---

 ### 906

-<hunter> bawal talaga ako
+&lt;hunter&gt; bawal talaga ako

-<hunter> im out of your league guys
+&lt;hunter&gt; im out of your league guys

 ---